-As the startup scales it can then onboard more virtual assistants to help with tasks demanded of a burgeoning company.
+As the startup scales, it can then onboard more virtual assistants to help with tasks demanded by a burgeoning company.
 Additional leads may be required − hiring a virtual lead gen assistant will help the sales team gain further leads.

 Also, the company might want to hire a remote assistant to conduct research for them.
 The company may want to gather data on trends so that the team can ensure that the product is designed for the market.

 The online army can also act as the human resource department, replacing the in-house HR department.
 A remote assistant can thus source great talent ahead of the competition.

 Necessary talent can even be seduced away from competitors.
 Another idea is to have a team of ghostwriters help write content for your case studies, blogs, or e-books.